 Independent Study/Speech (IND SPCH)

+Course #: 01253 Credits: 1

+PEIMS #: 03241200 Grades: 10-12

 Independent study in speech provides opportunity for advanced students to plan, organize, produce, perform, and evaluate a project that enables them to develop advanced skills in communication, critical thinking, and problem-solving.

 Prerequisites: Public Speaking I or Oral Interpretation I or Debate I and teacher approval recommended

 Communication Applications (COMMAPP)

+Course #: 01145 Credits: 1/2

+PEIMS #: 03241400 Grades: 9-12

 Subject areas included in this course are the identification, analysis, development, and evaluation of communication skills necessary for professional and social success in interpersonal situations, group interactions, and personal and professional presentations.

+Prerequisites: None

 Professional Communications (PROFCOMM)

+Course #: 08823 Credits: 1/2

+PEIMS #: 13009900 Grades: 9-12

-Professional Communications blends written, oral, and graphic communication in a career-based environment.
-Careers in the global economy require individuals to be creative and have a strong background in computer and technology applications, a strong and solid academic foundation, and a proficiency in professional oral and written communication.
-Within this context, students will be expected to develop and expand the ability to write, read, edit, speak, listen, apply software applications, manipulate computer graphics, and conduct internet research.
+Professional Communications blends written, or communication in a career-based environment global economy require individuals to be creati strong background in computer and technolog a strong and solid academic foundation, and a professional oral and written communication.
+W context, students will be expected to develop or ability to write, read, edit, speak, listen, apply so applications, manipulate computer graphics, an internet research.
+Careers in the ve and have a y applications, proficiency in /ithin this und expand the ftware

+Prerequisites: None

 English I for Speakers of Other Languages (ENG1 SOL)

-English II for Speakers of Other Languages (ENG2)

-English II for Speakers of Other Languages (ENG2 SOL)
+Credits: 1

+Grades: 9-10

+nguages (ENG2

+Credits: 1

+Grades: 9-10

 The goal of these classes is to increase the English proficiency of the students enrolled in these classes.
 These courses may be substituted for English I and II for immigrant students with limited English proficiency.

-Prerequisites: Designated Limited English Proficiency (LEP)
+Proficiency (LEP)

-English Language Development and Acquisition (ELDA1) first time taken
+nd Acquisition Credits: 1

+Grades: 9-12

 English Language Development and Acquisition (ELDA2) second time taken

+Credits: 1

+Grades: 10-12

 This course is designed to provide instructional opportunities for secondary recent immigrant students with little or no English proficiency.
 These students have scored at the negligible/very limited academic language level of the state-approved English oral language proficiency tests.
 This course enables students to become increasingly more proficient in English in all four language domains.

-Prerequisites: Designated Limited English Proficiency (LEP)

-Corequisites: Must be taken concurrently with a course that awards English credit such as ESOL I-II or English III-IV.
+Prerequisites: Designated Limited English Proficiency (LEP) Corequisites: Must be taken concurrently with a course that awards English credit such as ESOL I-II or English III-IV.
 A student may take this course up to two times for credit when paired with different corequisites.